Louisiana vs. UL Monroe NCAA Football Odds, Plays and Insights | November 27, 2021

 - Louisiana's games this season have gone over 54.5 points five of 11 times.

-- UL Monroe's games have gone over 54.5 points in six of 11 chances this season.

-- The combined points per game average of the two teams, 53.6, is 0.9 points fewer than Saturday's over/under.
+- The two teams combine to score 53.6 points per game, 0.9 less than the over/under in this contest.

-- These two squads combine to allow 53.3 points per game, 1.2 fewer than this contest's over/under.
+- The 53.3 combined points per game that these two squads have allowed this season are 1.2 fewer than the 54.5 total in this contest.

-- The 55.5 PPG average total in Warhawks games this season is 1.0 point more than this game's over/under.
+- The 54.5-point total for this game is one point below the 55.5 points per game average total in Warhawks games this season.

 Louisiana Stats and Trends

-- The Ragin' Cajuns have been favored by 21.5 points or more one time this season and have not covered the spread in any of them.
+- Louisiana has five wins against the spread in 11 games this year.

+- This season, the Ragin' Cajuns are winless ATS when entering a game as a favorite of 21.5 points or more.

-- Louisiana has eclipsed the over/under in 27.3% of its opportunities this year (three times in 11 games with a set point total).
+- Louisiana has gone over the point total in 27.3% of its opportunities this year (three times over 11 games with a set point total).

-- When Louisiana records more than 34.6 points, it is 5-0 against the spread and 5-0 overall.
+- When Louisiana scores more than 34.6 points, it is 5-0 against the spread and 5-0 overall.

 - This year, the Ragin' Cajuns have eight turnovers, nine fewer than the Warhawks have takeaways (17).